ResaleAI/receipt-components/README.md

 ## Components

-The component system is simple, but surprisingly powerful.
+The component system is simple, but powerful.
 Take, for instance, some sort of legalise that needs to be put on the bottom of every receipt:

 ```typescript
 let ReceiptLegalise = new ReceiptComponent<{ legal: string }>({